grafana/mimir/cmd/cortextool/README.md

 #### Rules Check

 This commands checks rules against the recommended [best practices](https://prometheus.io/docs/practices/rules/) for rules.
+This command does not interact with your Cortex cluster.

     cortextool rules check ./example_rules_one.yaml